1. Two Ways to Live

 Don't Miss It!

-Krishnamurti has three powerful messages to us.
-Firstly, he said that we are not individuals.
-The self is not a fact but a fiction; an imagined entity.
+Krishnamurti has three powerful messages for us.
+Firstly, we are not individuals.
+The self is not a fact, but a fiction; an imagined entity.
 The fact is that we are the world.

 Secondly, we can never find truth, but truth may find us when we are in direct contact with what is, and there is no self.

-Thirdly, to change the world, we must start with ourselves.
-This doesn't mean getting rid of the self; it means seeing that it is merely a thought.
+Thirdly, if we want to change the world, we must start with ourselves.
+This doesn't mean getting rid of the self, but rather seeing that it is just a thought.
 This radical insight leads to a mutation in the brain cells.

-The mutation that takes place in the mind was Krishnamurti's bold claim, which he spoke about for 25 years, first in Paris in September 1961.
-Mutation revolutionizes perception, but requires direct perception and selflessness.
+Krishnamurti boldly claimed that this mutation takes place in the mind, and he spoke about it for 25 years, first in Paris in September 1961.
+This mutation revolutionises perception, but it requires direct perception and selflessness.

-It is pointless to "seek" mutation or try to get rid of the self.
-A mutation occurs when the brain is in a state of passive awareness.
-Then it is beyond time and thoughts.
+It is pointless to 'seek' mutation or try to eliminate the self.
+Mutation occurs when the brain is in a state of passive awareness.
+Then it transcends time and thoughts.

 The Only Step

-These three insights of Krishnamurti may seem distinct, but they are actually one process that happens either right now or never.
-The future exists only in our thoughts.
-If you take this step, there is no longer a self.
+These three insights of Krishnamurti may seem distinct, but they are actually one process that either happens right now or never.
+The future only exists in our thoughts.
+If you take this step, you will no longer have a sense of self.

-This may sound frightening, but it's your ego that is afraid, because it feels threatened – and it is threatened.
+This may sound frightening, but it is your ego that is afraid, because it feels threatened – and it is threatened.
 As K points out, fear is a product of time and has no place in freedom.

 This is the core message of Krishnamurti.
 We either get it or we don't.
-No explanation can make it clear to anyone, and understanding it with the conditioned mind is totally meaningless.
+No amount of explanation can make it clear to anyone, and trying to understand it with a conditioned mind is totally meaningless.

 Don't Waste Your Life

-Whether escaping time and separateness is a liberating opportunity or a frightening threat depends on whether our ego is activated when we hear about it.
+Whether escaping time and separateness is perceived as a liberating opportunity or a frightening threat depends on whether our ego becomes activated upon hearing about it.

-Freedom is the most wonderful thing a person can experience, but it may sound like for that you must give up everything you love.
-That is why many people reject the idea and refuse to even find out what it actually is about.
+Freedom is the most wonderful thing a person can experience, but it may seem as though you have to give up everything you love to achieve it.
+This is why many people reject the idea without even finding out what it's about.

-K often said it is fundamental to understand this.
+As K often said, it is fundamental to understand this.
 It is also urgent.
-We see what is happening in the world right now – in our world!
+Look at what is happening in the world right now – in our world!
 We are all responsible, not just the leaders who misuse their power.

 Krishnamurti didn't promise a reward or a diploma to those who understand themselves.
-However, he appealed to his listeners several times not to waste their lives but to face courageously the miracle in the midst of which they are living.
+However, he repeatedly urged his listeners not to waste their lives, but to courageously embrace the miracle of life they are living in.

 Please do not try to understand everything written here.
-Take the words and look behind them.
-That is enough.
+Look beyond the words.
+That's all.

 Seven Parts, One Whole